harshu-panchal/Digital-AELA-/TRANSLATION_SETUP.md

 2. Verify batch translation is used for multiple texts
 3. Check network tab for API call patterns

+### Common Issues

+**Issue**: "No credentials found" warning

+**Solution**: Make sure `GOOGLE_CLOUD_TRANSLATE_API_KEY` is set in your `backend/.env` file

+**Issue**: "Failed to initialize Translate client" error

+**Solution**:

+- Verify your API key is valid
+- Make sure the Cloud Translation API is enabled
+- Check that there are no typos in the API key

+**Issue**: Translations work but are slow

+**Solution**:

+- Check that caching is working (look for cached results in IndexedDB)
+- Verify batch translation is being used for multiple texts

 ## Next Steps

 - Add more translation keys as needed
 - Update more components to use translations
 - Add translation keys for all static content
 - Implement SEO-friendly translated URLs (optional)

+## FAQ

+### Do I need a Project ID?

+**No.** When using API key authentication, you only need the API key.
+The Project ID is optional.

+### Do I need a JSON credentials file?

+**No.** API key authentication doesn't require any JSON file.
+Just add your API key to the `.env` file.

+### Can I use this in production?

+Yes!
+API key authentication works perfectly for production.
+Just make sure to:

+- Restrict your API key to only Cloud Translation API
+- Set up usage quotas and billing alerts in Google Cloud Console
+- Never commit your API key to version control

+### What if I exceed the free quota?

+Google Cloud offers a free tier for Cloud Translation API.
+If you exceed it, you'll be charged based on usage.
+Set up billing alerts in Google Cloud Console to monitor costs.